Sparky101-2/autorun360/README.md

 - returns an integer in the range of zero to 100 indicating how far the stick is from the centre (0) to the outer edge (100)

 ## List of other games with locked camera angles
-The following is a list of games with fixed camera angles that may also benefit from using this script.
+The following is a list of isometric games that may also benefit from using this script.

 - Path of Exile (PoE, PoE2)
 - Torchlight III